 Can I have a party or rent the facility?

 Yes.
 Sholem Aquatic Center can work with a variety of groups to make a successful outing possible.
 Contact them directly if you’re interested.

 Do they offer swimming lessons?

 Yes.
 Just check the summer program guide for details.
-Sessions (typically) run Monday-Thursday, two weeks at a time.
+Sessions (typically) run two weeks at a time.
 We know many families sign up for multiple sessions throughout the summer.
 There are some new time options available for 2022; learn about that here.

 How do I get there?

 - End of Summer Pool Closings and Hour Changes

 - Champaign County Fair Fun for Families: Preview, Highlights, Tips and Ways to Save